 Basket Case is probably his most famous work and I think there are reasons for that.
 As bizarre as it gets, there’s a sense of charm to it.
 It’s a story about two brothers and their love for one another.
 One of them just happens to be a murderous deformity living in a basket that the normal-looking brother carries around at all times.

-One of my favorite things about the movie is that it’s weird from the start and just keeps getting weirder from there.
-That’s actually a hard thing to do and Basket Case pulls it off better than most things I can think of.
+One of my favorite aspects of the movie is that it’s weird from the start and just keeps getting weirder from there.
+That’s actually a hard thing to do and Basket Case pulls it off better than most films I can think of.
 Duane is a weird guy right from the get-go.
-He goes largely unnoticed because he’s in New York City and living in a sleazy motel, but even his neighbors there pick up on the fact that he’s a little abnormal.
+He goes largely unnoticed because he’s in New York City and lives in a sleazy motel, but even his neighbors there pick up on the fact that he’s a little abnormal.
 He’s a tall, bizarre guy who brings a locked basket with him wherever he goes.
 It would be weird no matter what was in the basket.

 What really makes Basket Case stand out is that even though one of them is obviously the more violent personality, they’re generally of one mind.
 The surgery that separated Duane and Belial was completely unwanted and neither one of them ever got over it.
 They didn’t want to be separated and now they’re taking revenge against the people who forced them to live apart from one another.